Tomography, MRI, Nobel prize fraud and a blast of aether from the past.

 Joseph Larmor, NMR and Aether Theory.

 Theoretically, MRI can be traced back to Sir Joseph Larmor 1857 -1942, who’s most influential work was ‘Aether and Matter’, a now academically debunked physics book published in 1900.
 MRI is yet another example of ether theory technology, pre-relativity, pre 1930’s, revisited and used in today’s technology.
+There are others throughout these pages.

 Wiki: “Larmor proposed that the aether could be represented as a homogeneous fluid medium which was perfectly incompressible and elastic.
 Larmor believed the aether was separate from matter.
 He united Lord Kelvin’s model of spinning gyrostats (e.g., vortexes) with this own theory.”
 1 Just as did many other scientists of the day.